-A father repeatedly blows the rent at the casino and then begs his family for forgiveness.
+A father repeatedly spends the grocery money on entertainment and then begs his family for forgiveness.

-Try not to look for a logical reason for every illogical thought, deed or word of a person with a personality disorder.
+Don’t seek logic where it doesn’t exist - try not to look for a logical reason for every illogical thought, word or deed of a person with a Personality Disorder.

-Try not to play the guessing game, trying to change your own behavior in an attempt to control the reactions of another person.
+Try not to play the guessing game, where you try to change your own behavior in an attempt to control the reactions of another person.

 Don’t assume anyone else’s bad behavior is based something YOU have said or done.
 Everyone is responsible for their own behavior.